mauget/ipchecker/README.md

  2. Rename `props_template.py` to `props.py`
  3. Edit the values of `props.py` for your environment and the desired behavior_
  4. `chmod 755 *.py` (unless installed on Microsoft Windows)

+**Important:** the script will cannot operate rationally for you unless you edit the values in step 3.

 ###Microsoft Windows Notes###